Jeffrey Bluestone, PhD

 |Cook College, Rutgers University||B.S.||Biology||1974|

 Jeffrey Bluestone, PhD, was appointed executive vice chancellor and provost at the University of California, San Francisco (UCSF), March 2010, having served in a number of posts including Director, UCSF Diabetes Center and the Immune Tolerance Network and as interim vice chancellor—research.

-As executive vice chancellor and provost, he serves as chief academic officer, guides the research and academic enterprise at UCSF, advances the campus priorities in close collaboration with the chancellor and the campus leadership team, and oversees the campus ethics and compliance enterprise.
+As emeritus executive vice chancellor and provost, he served as chief academic officer, guided the research and academic enterprise at UCSF, advancing the campus priorities in close collaboration with the chancellor and the campus leadership team, and oversaw the campus ethics and compliance enterprise.

 As interim vice chancellor—research, Dr. Bluestone directed the advancement of cross-campus research initiatives, such as enhancing core research facilities.
 In this capacity, he played a leading role in coordinating and integrating current research cores.
 He also worked to strengthen external research partnerships, particularly with industry, and focused on facilitating the translation of UCSF discoveries into public benefit.

 In 2009, Dr. Bluestone led the UCSF committee to strategize and secure funds available through the American Recovery and Reinvestment Act, making the campus one of the top institutional recipients in the nation of science-based stimulus funds.